Skip to main content

 Who may qualify: A resident, family member, friend, or other person acting for the resident can contact the ombudsman.

 Reality check: If there is immediate danger, call 911.
 If there is abuse, neglect, or exploitation of a vulnerable adult, call APS too.
-The ombudsman does not replace emergency services.

 Heat, cooling, and utility help

-Arizona heat can make a small delay dangerous.
+What it helps with: Arizona heat can make a small delay dangerous.
 If an older adult’s air conditioner is broken, power may be shut off, or the person is stuck at home without cooling, call the local AAA and 2-1-1.
 Ask about cooling centers, utility help, weatherization, local nonprofit help, and city or county heat programs.

-Reality check: Do not wait for a bill shutoff notice if the home is already unsafe.
+Reality check: Do not wait for a shutoff notice if the home is already unsafe.
 Heat can turn a paperwork problem into a medical emergency.

 Phone scripts that save time